 - Date format (local, friendly, US, European, ISO)

 - Use the same time zone (GMT) for all collaborators

-When the output of a formula is a string, that means that it potentially contains a mix of dates, numbers, and/or plain text.
+When the output of a formula is text, that means that it potentially contains a mix of dates, numbers, and/or other plain text.
 Since there isn't a single way to format this information, you'll see a note in the formatting tab to notify you.

 TIPThis article is part of a guided course called Formula Foundations.
 You can view the entire course here.